 [BLipscomb1945] Baby Lipscomb, Baby Grave 20, Lot 400, Section B, Calvary Cemetery, 4201 Whittier Blvd., Los Angeles, California, Oct.
 8, 1945.

-Phosgene first dissolves in water to produce hydrochloric acid, which kills lung tissue in the lower airway.
+Phosgene dissolves in water producing hydrochloric acid, which kills lung tissue in the lower airway.
 Then, phosgene attacks the capillaries causing fluid to leak into the lungs, which, combined with tissue swelling in an inflammatory cascade, can cause drowning. [emedicine.medscape.com]

 [Pauling1943a] Pauling's real-time account of the Swingle accident in his notebook, Sept.
 23-24, 1943.